 - Typosquatted domains: Typosquatting is a form of cybersquatting where someone sits on similar domain names to those owned by another brand or copyright, targeting Internet users who incorrectly type in a website address into their web browser, rather than using a search engine.
 Typosquatting is also known as URL hijacking, domain mimicry, a sting site, or a fake URL.
 Read more about typosquatting here.

 All of the security risks outlined above are externally observable and attackers use a combination of penetration testing, web crawling, and automated scanning tools like Kali Linux, Backbox, Metasploit, or Nmap to find them in real-time.

-The truth is any device that is exposed to the Internet is a potential entry point into your organization.
+The truth is any device that is exposed to the Internet is a potential access point into your organization.
 That's why security teams are increasingly investing in attack surface management tools like UpGuard BreachSight that continuously monitor your organization's security posture, as well as exposure to data breaches and data leaks.